VollmerLab/WBD_ML_pathogen/FeatureImportance.md

 Shap plots are a more modern way of looking at the top features that we are incorporating in our work because they show the direction of importance (more or less on disease) and how they impact individual coral samples.

-There is overlap in our top 20 bacterial candidates, but SHAP plots like this show the direction.
+There is an overlap in our top 20 bacterial candidates, but SHAP plots like this show the direction.
 For example, ASV25 is strongly associated with disease as are the other top 3 ASVs each of which is a target pathogen for cultivation in the lab.

 ![plot](/NewData/LR_T20S_IMP.png)